 For those placed into the Emergency Band, which reflects their critical need to be rehoused, we need to balance the level of choice with the urgent need to rehouse the applicant.
 Applicants within this Band will be given dedicated advice and support from a Housing Options Officer at the Council who will ensure they are bidding on suitable properties when they become available.
 The Council will review applicants placed in the Emergency Band after 4 weeks to decide whether they can remain within the band.
-This review will include whether the applicant has been bidding on properties that were suitable and available during this time.
-A direct offer of accommodation may be made outside of the allocation scheme.
+This review will include whether the applicant has been bidding on properties that were suitable and available during this time and where appropriate a direct offer of accommodation may be made.

-We acknowledge that due to high demand for certain types of properties in the District it is not possible to re-house every potential applicant through the scheme.
-We therefore believe that it is important to give our applicants key information to allow them to make informed choices about their housing options.
-Regular updates will be published in relation to previous allocations, the length of time waiting in bands for different types of accommodation and in different areas.
+We acknowledge that due to high demand for certain types of properties in the district it is not possible to re-house every potential applicant through the scheme.
+We will therefore publish available information to allow applicants to make informed choices about their housing options